Csillag61/py-dockerize-cinema/README.md

 docker-compose run app sh -c "python manage.py test"
 ```

-1. If everything is working fine, you are ready to push your code :)
+1. If everything is working fine, you are ready to push your code.